XavierBell0/LEAN-Blimp/README.md

 The -r tag exports the entire graphs folder recursively.

 ## Experimentation
-The first few flights of BEAN showed problems with
+The initial flights of BEAN showed a loss of control after reaching a certain speed.
+There was no method of